Science & Social Studies

 Women’s History Month is throughout the month of March.
 It is essential that we as educators, help teach our students the importance of women in

-Teaching Water Cycle Just like my other science blog posts, I am going to split up this Teaching Water Cycle post into three sections.
-First,
+Just like my other science blog posts, I am going to split up this Teaching Water Cycle post into three sections.
+First, learning, then secondly, experimenting, and

 Teaching Labor Day is very beneficial in the primary classroom because it starts giving your students an early appreciation of community helpers and workers!
 I’ve